 The Storyteller’s club is not currently conducting AAC assessments or making device recommendations for funding purposes.

 Participation in the AAC Storytellers' Club

-AAC Storytellers are students between the ages of 6-10 years who use AAC systems that include both low and high-tech modalities.
-The capacity of the group is four regular members and we are currently full.
+AAC Storytellers are students between the ages of 6-12 years who use AAC systems that include both low and high-tech modalities.
 We encourage visitors at any time who may be interested in learning more and beginning similar programs in their own areas.
-Please contact Nancy Robinson at firstname.lastname@example.org for more information.
+Please contact John Kim at email@example.com for more information.